Introduction

 3.(b)

-Find the probability that the equation
+Find the probability that the equation has real roots.

 Sol.